costaluu/fairy-tail/readme.md

 # Source Code

-Fairy tail server is built on Golang and the client is built on React, the client can render up to 40k lines of lines.
+Fairy tail server is built on Golang and the client is built on React, the client can render up to 40k lines.

 ## License